bkm888/ERPNext_Guides/Poor_Mans_Backup_System/README.md

 #
 # This script performs on backup cycle.
 A cron job will be used
 # to tell this script when to run thereby generating the cycle.
-#
-# In the last command(s) of this script we attempt to 'scp' the newly
-# created file to a backup / storage host.

-# First clear out the wip directory

 rm -f -r /home/erp_jmi/backup/bk_wip/* sleep 1